-I walked out of the gym after my first Ashtanga yoga class and I felt like I was floating.
-My first three thoughts were:
+I walked out of the gym after my first Ashtanga yoga class and my first three thoughts were:

 “Holy cow, I feel so calm.”

 “How am I going to make time for it?”

 Right there, in a rare show of bipartisan solidarity, despite my schedule, my body and mind voted unanimously to make time for yoga.
 There was no vote recount, just two swift and final votes.

 Yoga knocked on all my sense doors.
 The conversation between body and brain went like this: